-5. Examples of Pourbaix Diagrams for Fe
+Examples of Pourbaix Diagrams for Fe

-The following two sections are examples of Pourbaix diagrams for Fe.
-For the first example, Pourbaix Diagrams with Gas Phase Excluded, the calculations on which the diagrams are based have not taken the gas phase into account.
-The diagrams in the second example, Pourbaix Diagrams with Gas Phase Included, are based on calculations that have taken the gas phase into account.
+The following two topics are examples of Pourbaix diagrams for Fe.
+For the first example, the calculations on which the diagrams are based have not taken the gas phase into account.
+The diagrams in the second example are based on calculations that have taken the gas phase into account.